richmr/JabberSearchTool/README.md

 - HR Permission
   - Don’t dig through folks’ messages without permission.
   - This is really to support HR and/or legal actions and not as entertainment
-- DB Permissions
+- ### DB Permissions
   - You will need READ permission to the IMArchive DB, on whatever server is hosting it
   - You will need the correct pyodbc string to connect to that DB.
-Examples:
+Examples: {#odbc}
     - Windows AD connected authentication: `DRIVER={ODBC Driver 17 for SQL Server};SERVER=jabberDBServer;DATABASE=imarchive;Trusted_Connection=yes`
     - SQL-Native accounts: `DRIVER={ODBC Driver 17 for SQL Server};SERVER=jabberDBServer;DATABASE=imarchive;UID=username;PWD=password`
+    - Please see notes in [Starting the tool](#starting-the-tool) to place this connection string in a local configuration file
   - I highly recommend copying a few thousand rows of the Jabber DB to your local machine for testing, and then use: `DRIVER={ODBC Driver 17 for SQL Server};SERVER=localhost\SQLEXPRESS;DATABASE=imarchive;Trusted_Connection=yes`
 - Operating system
   - This tool has only been tested on Windows 10 and MS SQL Server